The Imperfect Image:

 What do we mean by a “perfect” image?
 And is it really possible that almost 180 years after the invention of modern photography, there can be any photographic aberrations left undiscovered?

-Detailed here are the first investigations into the hidden perceptual distortions in seemingly perfect 2D photography.
+This website details the first investigations into the hidden perceptual distortions in seemingly perfect 2D photography.
 Professional lenses are highly corrected for aberrations in resolution, colour and curvilinear distortions.
 Theoretically, these lenses record should subjects with the lowest possible deviations from nature (along their X and Y axis).
 But Z-Axis depth information is discarded in 2D photography.
-Our infinitely deep 3D reality is compressed to an Infinitely small 2-dimensional perspective that can only approximate human stereo vision.
+Our infinitely deep 3D reality is compressed into an infinitely small 2-dimensional perspective that can only approximate human binocular vision.

 No compression system is lossless.
 So what is lost in 2D?

-True size and shape information is lost in 2D.
+True shape and size information is lost in 2D.

 The Body Image Distortions measured in these experiments were not minor photographic effects: Extensive aberrations of shape and size perception giving large fattening effects were found to be highly significant and in all of the 2D experiment portraiture.

 There is a simple explanation for the observed flattening and fattening effects: